NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Conclusion

 \section{Conclusion}

 In this paper, we introduce NumGrad-Pull, a novel approach for high-fidelity surface reconstruction from unoriented point clouds.
 Our method employs a hybrid explicit–implicit tri-plane representation to improve query speed and enhance reconstruction fidelity.
 Furthermore, we propose a numerical gradients-based technique to stabilize the training process and a progressive expansion strategy to fully leverage the capabilities of the tri-plane structure.
 Extensive experiments demonstrate that our NumGrad-Pull consistently outperforms state-of-the-art methods across various challenging scenarios, showcasing significant effectiveness in surface reconstruction problems.

-\textit{Broader Impact}: We believe NumGrad-Pull has strong potential to improve 3D content creation and streamline the conversion of raw 3D data into production-ready formats.
+We believe NumGrad-Pull has strong potential to improve 3D content creation and streamline the conversion of raw 3D data into production-ready formats.
 While we do not foresee any immediate harmful uses, we emphasize the importance of users exercising caution to minimize potential risks, given that surface reconstruction tools could also be leveraged for malicious purposes.